Crystallization (love): Process of crystallization

-Stendhal describes or compares the “birth of love” in a new relationship as being a process similar or analogous to a trip to Rome.
+Stendhal describes the “birth of love” in a new relationship as being a process similar or analogous to a trip to Rome.
 In the analogy the city of Bologna represents indifference and Rome represents perfect love:

 "When we are in Bologna, we are entirely indifferent; we are not concerned to admire in any particular way the person with whom we shall perhaps one day be madly in love with; even less is our imagination inclined to overrate their worth."
-In a word, in Bologna “crystallization” has not yet begun.
+In other words, in Bologna, “crystallization” has not yet begun.
 When the journey begins, love departs.
 One leaves Bologna, climbs the Apennines, and takes the road to Rome.
-The departure, according to Stendhal, has nothing to do with one’s will; it is an instinctive moment.
-This transformative process actuates in terms of four steps along a journey:
+The departure, according to Stendhal, has nothing to do with one's will; it is an instinctive moment.
+This transformative process is described in terms of four steps along a journey: